DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_40_multi-sig.md

 ![Electrum 36](images/40_electrum_36.png)

 Click the QR-code in the bottom right corner and scan the QR-code on your phone:

 ![Electrum 17](images/40_electrum_17.png)

-That should bring up your `xpub...` key
+That should bring up your `zpub...` key

 If you have an error with scanning the QR-code, check the Troubleshooting guide [Scan QR-code with Electrum](hodl-guide_71_scan-QR.md)